Back to blog

 Disadvantages of functional organizational structure

-Thus some forms of organization structures like matrix structures and project-based divisions may result in the formation of subgroups within a firm.
+Thus, some forms of organizational structures like matrix structures and project-based divisions may result in the formation of subgroups within a firm.
 Such silos may develop when departments have clearly defined responsibilities and hence little interaction occurs.
-This can also be a result of hierarchy and decision-making structures within an organization or company.
+This can also result from hierarchy and decision-making structures within an organization or company.
 In as much as they enhance efficiency and performance in specific organizational tasks, silos may pose a threat to organizational performance.
-Therefore, firms need to monitor their structures and processes, to prevent silos, while at the same time achieving the right level of specialization and focus on the general business objectives.
+Therefore, firms need to monitor their structures and processes to prevent silos while achieving the right level of specialization and focus on the general business objectives.

 Difficulty in cross-departmental collaboration